 Program Accountability: Minnesota articulates consequences for programs that fail to meet specific criteria, although the 70% pass rate is not a meaningful minimum standard.
 Minnesota does delineate consequences, including conferring discontinued program status, for programs that do not meet standards and do not improve.
 Program approval is based on data provided in the Program Effectiveness Report for Continuing Approval (PERCA) which includes data on the 70% pass rate requirement.

 State Report Cards: Minnesota does not produce and publish an annual report card that shows all the data the state collects on individual teacher preparation programs.
 State law requires that programs prepare annual reports with at least three consecutive years of data including: percentage of teachers who received a standard license and are hired to teach full time in their licensure area; pass rates on content tests in program and licensure area; and satisfaction survey results from program graduates, supervising principals, and teachers.
 However, these data are not publicly available.

 The state also requires districts to report data on teachers including the effectiveness rating and preparation program that prepared the teacher in their primary area of instruction and licensure.
 However, these data are not publicly available.

 Program Approval Process: Minnesota maintains full authority over teacher preparation program approval.
-Pending legislation will allow educator preparation providers to substitute national accreditation in lieu of meeting certain state standards.
+The state has two different approval processes depending on whether it is unit approval (educator preparation providers) or program approval.
+New legislation allows educator preparation providers to substitute national accreditation in lieu of meeting certain state standards.
 However, the state still maintains full authority over review and approval of educator preparation programs.